akhanalcs/tour-of-heroes/docs/learn-javascript.md

 console.log(addOneA(1)); // undefined

+// An arrow function without {}, will automatically return
+// When you omit the curly braces {}, it creates an **implicit** return of the expression that follows the arrow =>.
-// An arrow function without {}, will automatically return const addOneB = (num) => num + 1;
-console.log(addOneB(1)); // 2
+// This is also known as a "concise body" syntax. const addOneB = (num) => num + 1; console.log(addOneB(1)); // 2
 ```